makersacademy/bowling-challenge-ruby/README.md

 This flowchart (evolving left to right) I used to follow the logic of calculating scores in bowling: https://miro.com/app/board/o9J_lzmlIa0=/

+Changes to structure:

+Frame should have rolls
+Frame should have a bonus and calculate it
+To calculate 10th frame we can add bonus "11th frame or roll" depending on strike or spare

+## How to use the application

+To use the scorecard app you should activate IRB

 ## The Task

 **THIS IS NOT A BOWLING GAME, IT IS A BOWLING SCORECARD PROGRAM.
 DO NOT GENERATE RANDOM ROLLS.
 THE USER INPUTS THE ROLLS.**